nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Shows a list of all contacts in the address book.

+* Use this command to return to the view of all your contacts after using commands such as `filter` and `view` that display a subset of contacts.

 <br><br/>

 #### Editing a contact : `edit`

+Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS]`

 Edits an existing contact in the address book.

-Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS]`

 * Edits the contact at the specified `INDEX`.
 The index refers to the index number shown next to a contact's name in the displayed contact list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.